sureshchella/Crawler/README.md

    Which will prompt for search keyword as shown below:
    ![ScreenShot](https://github.com/sureshchella/Crawler/blob/master/Snippets/Results-2.JPG)

-   If there is results found - respective messages are shown (similar to above snippet).
+   If the search result is none - respective messages are shown (similar to above snippet).

    If there are results found:
    ![ScreenShot](https://github.com/sureshchella/Crawler/blob/master/Snippets/Result-1.JPG)